 Who is this tour for?

 - Anyone interested in finding out about the multicultural make-up of Istanbul.

-- People who have an interest in history, culture, architecture, or religion.
+- People who have an interest in history, culture, religion or architecture

-- Anyone who thinks that spending a Sunday walking around the charming backstreets of Istanbul learning about the city sounds like the ideal Sunday.
+- Anyone who thinks that spending a day walking around the charming backstreets of Istanbul and learning about the city sounds like the ideal Sunday.